Five actions to fire-up digital transformation

 3. Scan your market to identify digital opportunities and threats

 Once the importance and scope of digital are understood, it is essential for companies to scan their market to identify the range of opportunities and threats it poses.
-These can emerge as the result of the entry of digitally enabled start-ups, the launch of new products and services by digital natives, or digital innovations by traditional competitors.
+These can emerge as a result of the entry of digitally enabled start-ups, the launch of new products and services by digital natives, or digital innovations by traditional competitors.

-When conducting the market scan it is essential that the activity is not limited to traditional definitions of an industry's boundaries.
+When conducting the market scan, it is essential that the activity is not limited to traditional definitions of an industry's boundaries.
 Digital is rapidly eroding existing industry boundaries by transforming the capabilities and resources required to successfully serve customers.
 By focussing instead on the customer need rather than existing competitive set, the scan is more likely to identify new or emerging threats and opportunities.